Lines of Thought in Large Language Models: Results

 \subsection{Lines of thought cluster along similar pathways}

+We endeavor to visualize and characterize the trajectories of pilot tokens in the latent space~$\mathcal{S}$.
+The high dimensionality makes it non-trivial.
+Which projections should we consider?

+There is no reason a priori for the Cartesian axes, $\ve_i$, to align with any meaningful directions, so we seek relevant alternative bases informed by the data.
+Naturally, we consider the bases $\mathcal{U}(t)$ formed by the singular vectors of pilots ensemble after each layer $t$.

-We first observe in \cref{fig:lot-3D}a that pilot trajectories tend to cluster together, instead of producing an isotropic and homogeneous filling of~$\mathcal{S}$.
-Indeed, LoTs for different, \emph{independent} pseudo-sentences follow a common path (forming \emph{bundles}), despite individual variability.
-Specifically, there exist directions with significant displacement relative to the spread (mean over standard deviation).
-In addition, positions at different times form distinct clusters, as shown in \cref{fig:clustering}.
+Using these bases aligned with the data's intrinsic directions, we observe in \cref{fig:lot-3D}a that trajectories tend to cluster together, instead of producing an isotropic and homogeneous filling of~$\mathcal{S}$.
+Indeed, LoTs for different, \emph{independent} pseudo-sentences follow a common path (forming \emph{bundles}), augmented by individual variability.
+Specifically, there exist directions with significant displacement relative to the spread (mean over standard deviation); and positions at different times form distinct clusters, as shown in \cref{fig:clustering}.

-Properly visualizing these trajectories is difficult, due to the high dimensionality of $\mathcal{S}$.
-Because the Cartesian axes, $\ve_i$, are unlikely to align with trajectories meaningful directions, we seek relevant alternative bases, informed by the data.
-After each layer~$t$, we perform the singular value decomposition of the matrix formed by concatenating the $\vx_k(t)$ to obtain a basis $\mathcal{U}(t)$ aligned with the data's intrinsic directions.
-In the following, we leverage these time-dependent singular vectors and values to investigate ensemble dynamics and low-dimensional structures.